Rangosolo1234/CEMA_SE-Intern_Task/README.md

 - **Environment Variables:** All sensitive data and keys are managed via `.env`.
 - **Authentication:** Ready for JWT, token, or session-based authentication.
 - **CORS:** Configured for safe cross-origin requests.
-- **Production Ready:** Disable debug, secure secret keys, and use HTTPS in production.

 ---